LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 Their reports can be deactivated by using the `--nothing` or `-E nothing` command line arguments.
 They can be reactivated by using the `--all` or `-E all` command line arguments.
-For more detail on the command line arguments see [the more general Usage documentation](../USAGE.md).
+For more details about the command line arguments see [the more general Usage documentation](../USAGE.md).

-The report section title is `.> UNUSED EXPORTED VALUES:`.
+The report section looks like:

 The expected resolution for an unused exported value is to remove it from the `.mli` if there is one, or the `.ml` otherwise.